mtanzillo/dc-guide/README.md

 # Data Science - comprehensive
 A curriculum covering Data Science topics relevant to Machine Learning, Bioinformatics, and Artificial Intelligence.
 Includes necessary background in mathematics and the sciences.
+This guide was created by [P1xt](https://github.com/P1xt).
+Additional guides covering computer science, video game programming, and other areas are available [here](https://github.com/P1xt/p1xt-guides).

 Suggestions:
 - Do all courses/books in order